-Kent County Water Authority distribution and transmission mains comprise a network of more than 430 miles of underground infrastructure, 9 storage tank facilities and a multitude of pump, wells and pressure control stations that must be continually maintained.
-Many of the water mains are over 100 years old.
+Kent County Water Authority distribution and transmission mains comprise a network of more than 430 miles of underground infrastructure, 8 storage tank facilities, and a multitude of pumps, wells and pressure control stations that must be continually maintained.
+Many of the existing water mains date back 100 years.
 Rhode Island General Law 46-15.6 requires that all large water suppliers implement an infrastructure replacement program to address such things as aged and failing mains, rehabilitation of tanks and pumping stations.
 Each water system throughout the state is required by law to provide a funding mechanism to replace and/or rehabilitate identified components at the end of their useful life within the framework of the regulations.
 As you might expect, water rates have to go up in order to pay for the replacement of old infrastructure.
 Costs associated with these improvements are incorporated in the rate structure for your billing.
 The rate structure and each program is fully reviewed and approved by the Public Utilities Commission (PUC) prior to commencing work on the planned improvements.
-At the current PUC approved rate water costs less than 3/4 of a cent delivered to your home.
+At the current PUC approved rate water costs less than a penny per gallon delivered to your home.
 Water is still the best bargain in town in comparison to bottled water or other utility and cable services.

-At the current PUC approved rate water costs less than 3⁄4 of a cent delivered to your home.
 Water is still the best bargain in town in comparison to bottled water or other utility and cable services.